languagetool-org/languagetool-org.github.io/http-server.md

 [install Java 8 or later](https://java.com/en/download/help/download_options.xml) first.

 You can remove `--allow-origin "*"` if you do not want to use the server from the browser add-on.
-The server URL to be used in our add-ons is `http://localhost:8081/v2` (visit the add-on's options by clicking the cog icon, then open "Experimental settings").
+You need to set this server in the browser add-on: visit the add-on's options by clicking the cog icon, then open "Experimental settings" and select "Local server".

 **NOTE:** This will give you a basic server missing some statistics rules.
 See [here](/finding-errors-using-n-gram-data) for how to set up those.